SCHOLARSHIPS and GRANTS INFORMATION

 The Hardy Hanson Memorial Fund supports students, faculty, and visiting artists whose work remains true to the spirit of Professor Hanson's philosophy and artistic focus.

 Porter College offers financial aid to Art majors who are affiliated with Porter College.
-There are two application processes for this award: 1) The Art + Theme is awarded during Winter quarter for $500 to students and their work is displayed in the Art Department Mini Galleries 2) Porter College students applying for the Irwin Project Grants in Spring quarter are considered with a maximum award of $1,000.
+The Art + Theme is awarded during Fall quarter for $500 to students and their work is displayed in the Art Department Mini Galleries.

 Porter College Undergraduate Fellowships & Student Project Funds

 Twice a year, Porter College invites its students to apply for project funding.
 The College Undergraduate Fellowship assists Porter students in all fields of study in original research and artistic and/or scholarly projects.
 Student Project Funds support public events (organized by Porter students) of benefit to the college, campus, or off-campus communities.

 Through these two programs, students are granted funds to complete projects that they otherwise may not be able to afford to undertake (though these are merit-based programs--financial need is not a part of the Committee's deliberations in awarding funds).
 If you know Porter students who might benefit from such support for a project planned or in process, please encourage them to apply.
 Students must complete their project prior to their graduation.

 Faculty sponsors should write a letter of support by the above deadline (email to email@example.com).
 If you have any questions about these programs, please don't hesitate to contact Bob Giges firstname.lastname@example.org